-Meet the Bad Batch: Star Wars Spinoff Debuts May 4
+Meet The Bad Batch: Star Wars Spinoff Debuts May 4

 Perhaps she herself has some mutations?
 Such as the gene glitch of being a bearable Star Wars child?

-Hopefully, what we’re seeing here isn’t a fuzzy second-generation copy of The Mandalorian, in which Lucasfilm figured that if one cute kid with a rough and battle-battered dad was good, then a kid with five rough and battle-battered dads is better.
+Hopefully, what we see here isn’t a fuzzy second-generation copy of The Mandalorian, in which Lucasfilm figured that if one cute kid with a rough and battle-battered dad is good, then another cute kid with five rough and battle-battered dads is better.

 Bonus Maybes: Darth Maul, Boba Fett, and the Cast of Rebels/Ezra Bridger